ukf/ukf-meta/mdx/uk/README.md

 ### Test Aggregate vs. Production Aggregate

-Status (2017-10-25):
+Status (2017-12-05):

-* The test aggregate ensures that all UKf-registered identity providers have `mdui:DisplayName` metadata by copying data from `md:OrganizationDisplayName` if required.
-The copying process also generates `mdui:Description` elements with the same content.
+* The `test` aggregate does not include the `<UKFederationMember>` label (`ukf-meta#34`).

+* The `test` aggregate does not include the entity-level copy of the scopes for an identity provider (`ukf-meta#49`)

 ### `cds-all` Aggregate vs. Production Aggregate

+Status (2017-12-05):

+* The `cdsall` aggregate omits many elements not necessary for the generation of a discovery feed.

+* Otherwise, these aggregates are currently identical.

+### Fallback Aggregate vs. Production Aggregate

-Status (2017-11-22):
+Status (2017-12-05):

-* The `cds-all` aggregate ensures that all UKf-registered identity providers have `mdui:DisplayName` metadata by copying data from `md:OrganizationDisplayName` if required.
+* The production aggregate ensures that all UKf-registered identity providers have `mdui:DisplayName` metadata by copying data from `md:OrganizationDisplayName` if required.
 The copying process also generates `mdui:Description` elements with the same content.

-### Fallback Aggregate vs. Production Aggregate

-Status (2017-04-10):

-* These aggregates are currently identical.